praveenraam/ZohoWorks/Task-3/README.md

  - Make the code thread safe

  - Learn and implement the code for slab allocation
+ - Merge the Memory Manager for the Slab allocation
+    - One on Program Level
+    - One for SlabCache Level
  - Make the code thread safe